RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_MEMORY_OVERHEAD``

-DATA TYPE:
+OPTION TYPE:
-    Unsigned integer (``size_t``).

-RANGE:
-    Zero or positive.
+    This configuration option is an integer define.

 DEFAULT VALUE:
     The default value is 0.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall satisfy all of the following
+    constraints:

+    * It shall be greater than or equal to 0.

+    * It shall be less than or equal to a
+      BSP-specific and application-specific value which depends on the size of the memory available to the application.

+    * It shall be small enough so that the
+      RTEMS Workspace size calculation carried out by ``<rtems/confdefs.h>`` does not overflow an integer of type ``uintptr_t``.

 DESCRIPTION:
-    This parameter is set to the number of kilobytes the application wishes to add to the requirements calculated by ``<rtems/confdefs.h>``.
+    The value of this configuration option defines the number of kilobytes the application wishes to add to the RTEMS Workspace size calculated by ``<rtems/confdefs.h>``.

 NOTES:
-    This configuration parameter should only be used when it is suspected that a bug in ``<rtems/confdefs.h>`` has resulted in an underestimation.
-    Typically the memory allocation will be too low when an application does not account for all message queue buffers or task stacks.
+    This configuration option should only be used when it is suspected that a bug in ``<rtems/confdefs.h>`` has resulted in an underestimation.
+Typically the memory allocation will be too low when an application does not account for all message queue buffers or task stacks, see :ref:`CONFIGURE_MESSAGE_BUFFER_MEMORY`.

 .. index:: CONFIGURE_MESSAGE_BUFFER_MEMORY
 .. index:: configure message queue buffer memory